 Type: Lossy compression

 AAC is the successor to MP3.
-It provides better quality than MP3 at the same bitrate.
-It's the standard for YouTube, Apple Music, iTunes, and most streaming services.
+It provides better quality than MP3 at the same bitrate, meaning smaller files for the same quality or better quality for the same size.
+It's the standard format for YouTube, Apple Music, iTunes, and most streaming services.
+AAC also supports multichannel audio and has better psychoacoustic modeling.

 Pros: